-Scalegrid provides a MongoDB-as-a-service experience in your own AWS account.
-Experience the benefits of hosted MongoDB-as-a-service solution without giving up the control of running your own MongoDB instances.
+ScaleGrid provides a MongoDB-as-a-Service experience in your own AWS account.
+Take advantage of the benefits of a hosted MongoDB-as-a-Service solution without giving up the control of running your own MongoDB instances.

 Don’t expose your production database to the internet.
-I am a firm believer that databases should not be exposed to the internet unless absolutely needed.
+I’m a firm believer that databases should not be exposed unless absolutely needed.
 Restricting physical access to your database provides greater “defense in depth”.
-Lock down access to your database using amazon security groups
+Keep your data secure through lock down access to your database using Amazon’s security groups.

-Now that the instances are running in your account you can buy reserved instances for them.
-On average this should save you about 30-50% over running with other hosted providers.
-If you have AWS credits that you can use you can essentially eliminate your MongoDB hosting costs.
+Now that the instances are running in your account, you can buy reserved instances for them.
+On average, this should save you about 30-50% over running with other hosted providers.
+If you have AWS credits, you can actually bring them over to ScaleGtid and essentially eliminate your MongoDB hosting costs altogether.

-Bring your own account enables you to run your MongoDB instances in an Amazon Virtual private cloud (VPC).
-This has all the security advantages outlined in 1 but also enables you to connect your servers to your on premise network using VPN
+Bring your own AWS account allows you to run your MongoDB instances in an Amazon Virtual Private Cloud (VPC).
+This has all the security advantages outlined in #1, but also enables you to connect your servers to your on-premise network using VPN.

-Your backups get stored in your own S3 account or as EBS snapshots in your own account.
-This provides for easy and secure storage
+Your backups get stored in your own S3 account or as EBS snapshots in your own account, resulting in extremely easy and secure storage.

-In the ‘Bring your own account’ model you get billed separately for the machines and for mongodb management.
-Amazon AWS bills you for the machines and Scalegrid will bill you for your MongoDB management.
+In the ‘bring your own Azure account’ model, you get billed separately for the machines and for MongoDB management.
+Amazon AWS bills you for the machines and ScaleGrid will bill you for your MongoDB management.

-The example below is a cost breakdown of running a Medium 2+1 replica set in your own AWS account.
-A Medium 2+1 replica set uses 3 instances - 2 AWS medium instances + 1 Micro (arbiter).
-The cost calculation includes machine cost & the EBS provisioned IOPS volume cost across all the three machines.
-This cost calculation also assumes reserved instances.
+The example below is a cost breakdown of running a Medium 2+1 Replica Set in your own AWS account.
+A Medium 2+1 Replica Set uses 3 instances - 2 AWS Medium instances + 1 Micro (arbiter).
+The cost calculation includes machine cost and the EBS provisioned IOPS volume cost across all the three machines, and also assumes reserved instances:

 Number of instances : 3